 PRO TIP: Make sure that you can see the fibers of the shirt through the vinyl once it is pressed.
 This way you will ensure that the vinyl is properly adhered.
 For more washing instructions and a printable care card head over here.

 Ta-Da!
 You are now successful in layering iron on vinyl and your Mardi Gras shirt is ready to be worn!
-Doesn’t that feel good to now have the skills to be able to make shirts with as many layers as you can imagine.
+Doesn’t that feel good to now have the skills to be able to make shirts with as many layers/colors as you can imagine?

-Now see…. that wasn’t so bad was it?
+Now see…. layering heat transfer vinyl wasn’t so bad was it?
 Just a little more time consuming than working all in one color but still totally doable and the results are gorgeous.
 Looking for more layering inspiration?
 Check out this Valentine’s Day Heat Transfer Vinyl post where we walk through the steps of how to create a Valentine’s Shirt with HTV.

 Please note that the design is inside a zipped folder and will need to be unzipped in order to access the SVG file.